Kubota Starter Relay Problems: Diagnose & Fix

 5

-As a diagnostic measure, use a jumper wire to connect the relay’s power input terminal directly to its output terminal.
-If the starter engages, it confirms the relay is faulty.
-Only use this bypass for diagnosis, not as a permanent solution.
+Bypass test — connect a jumper wire from the relay power input terminal directly to the output terminal.
+If the starter engages, the relay is confirmed faulty.
+Diagnostic use only — never use as a permanent fix.

 6